Lincoln, NE – Crash Shuts Down Portion of Old Cheney Rd

 How Fault Is Determined After a Crash in Lincoln, NE

-After a crash in Lincoln, fault is usually determined by reviewing scene evidence, police report, and witness statements.
+After a car accident in Lincoln, NE, fault is usually determined by reviewing scene evidence, police report, and witness statements.
 These details help show how the crash happened and who may be responsible.

 Once officers arrive at the scene, they review the vehicles, roadway conditions, debris, and intersection layout.
 In a crash near Old Cheney Road and Cross Creek Road, details like lane markings and traffic control can help show what happened.